-LABEL DESCRIPTION Action This field displays whether the firewall silently discards packets (Drop), discards packets and sends a TCP reset packet or an ICMP destination-unreachable message to the sender (Reject) or allows the passage of packets (Permit).
-Source Interface This column displays the source interface to which this firewall rule applies.
-This is the interface through which the traffic entered the ADSL Router.
-Please note that a blank source interface is equivalent to Any .
-Destination Interface This column displays the destination interface to which this firewall rule applies.
-This is the interface through which the traffic is destined to leave the ADSL Router.
+LABEL DESCRIPTION Destination Interface This column displays the destination interface to which this firewall rule applies.
+This is the interface through which the traffic is destined to leave the AMG1312-T Series.
 Please note that a blank source interface is equivalent to Any .
 Modify Click the Edit icon to go to the screen where you can edit the rule.
 Click the Remove icon to delete an existing firewall rule.
 A window displays asking you to confirm that you want to delete the firewall rule.
 Note that subsequent firewall rules move up by one when you take this action.
 Apply Click this to save your changes.
 Cancel Click this to restore your previously saved settings.

-14.4.1 The Rules Add Screen
+15.4.1 The Rules Add Screen